FSD2039 ISSP 2004: Citizenship: Finnish Data

 - Tanskanen, Eero (Statistics Finland)

-attitudes, citizen participation, corruption, democracy, international cooperation, political interest, political participation, public administration, public political influence, voluntary organizations
+attitudes, citizen participation, corruption, democracy, international cooperation, political influence, political interest, political participation, public administration, voluntary organizations

 The survey covers citizen participation, and attitudes towards participation in Finland.
 Opinions as to what it takes to be a good citizen (e.g. always obey laws, never evade taxes, willingness to serve in the military) were charted.
 Respondents were asked whether religious extremists, people who want to overthrow the government or people prejudiced against any racial or ethnic group should be allowed to hold public meetings.
 A set of questions charted respondents' political and social participation, for example, taking part in a demonstration or expressing views in the media.
 Membership and level of activity in different kinds of groups or associations (e.g. political parties, church, voluntary associations) were investigated.